htmfilho/htmfilho.github.io/_posts/2021/2021-02-10-golang-sync-goroutine.md

 }
 {% endhighlight %}

-The optimized implementation preserves the existing code and adds a few more lines related to the way Go implements multithreading.
+The following optimized implementation preserves the existing code and adds a few more lines related to the way Go implements multithreading - known as Goroutines.
 The function signature is preserved and only the body changes.
-It means there is no impact outside of this scope.
+It means there is no impact outside of its scope.

 {% highlight go %}
 func searchStocks(exchangeFactory *ExchangeFactory, stocks []*Stock) []*Stock {